At Winspire News, we field questions from fundraising professionals and volunteers daily.

 And while we all love our gift baskets, a great question to ask is, “Would I rather take the donor who bid $300 on a gift basket out to lunch next week, or the donor who spent $3,000 on a travel package?”

 These items not only attract high net-worth individuals, they breathe new life into an annual auction losing steam.
 If you've offered the same home goods, signed memorabilia and gift certificates in your live auction each year, imagine the kind of reception a trip to the Masters' golf tournament would drum up!
 (Yep, we've got the Masters—it's one of our flagship packages and a trip of a lifetime for any winning bidder.)

-Your turn: Have you had a similar experience with stagnating revenue as our nonprofit askers?
+Your turn: Have you had a similar experience with stagnating revenue?
 Were you able to turn it around, and if so, what worked?
-Let us know in the comments.
+Let us know in the comments below.